ogunsolahabib/ogunsolahabib/README.md

 # Hi there 👋.
 I'm Habib Ogunsola

-## Frontend Engineer with 5 years experience in building great websites and web apps.
+## Frontend Engineer with experience in building great websites and web apps.
 ### Dialed in on Performance, S.E.O and accessibilty.

 ## Skills